olibre/GreatTips/cpp/rules.md

 #include <iostream>                  // <> for system headers
 ```

+### Include external after or before local headers

-The order of `#include` is not important as long as the project compiles using any order.
+The sequence of `#include` is not important as long as the project compiles using any order.
 A simple check is to include first the headers of the current sub-module, then libraries, third-parties and finally the system headers (as in the above example).

 Moreover the unit test compilation unit first includes the header to be tested: